 - Add the milk and cinnamon.

-- Add the butter to the hot pan.
+- Add the butter to the hot skillet.

-- While the butter melts, coat both sides of a piece of sourdough with the egg mixture.
-Be sure to coat the crust but don't leave it to soak.
+- While the butter melts, slide a slice of sourdough bread into the egg mixture.
+Coat one side, then flip and coat the other.
+Be sure to coat the crust, but don't leave it to soak.

 - Place the egg-coated bread carefully into the sizzling butter.